1,000+ Opportunities

 Grants are made to support communities in the Patterson Companies service areas throughout the United States and Canada.

-The current target date is April 17, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Oral Health Grants are due July 17, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Healthy School Awards Program is sponsored by Blue Cross & Blue Shield Of Mississippi Foundation.
 Recognizes and rewards public K-12 schools in Mississippi that encourage healthy lifestyle behaviors and implement exemplary school health and wellness initiatives.
 Awards are given in categories based on school enrollment size, with one school designated as the Healthiest School in Mississippi.
 Geographic focus: Mississippi Focus areas: Healthy Eating, Physical Activity, Staff Wellness, Tobacco-Free Lifestyles